GWarrenn/gwarrenn.github.io/_posts/2018-09-06-Stop-and-Frisk-DC.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/master/images/stop_and_frisk/12_nbh_diff_crimes.png)

 <a name="footnote-unknown-crime-ref"></a>
-The figure above shows the difference between a racial cohort's rate of stop and frisk and that racial cohort's reported crime rate for each DC neighborhood cluster<sup>[6](#footnote-unknown-crime)</sup>.
+The figure above shows the difference between a racial cohort's rate of stop and frisk and that racial cohort's reported crime rate for each DC neighborhood cluster[⁶](#footnote-unknown-crime).
 For example, in Capitol Hill/Lincoln Park, black residents account for 89% of stops and only 47% of reported crime, resulting in a rounded difference of 41%.
 Across all neighborhoods, black residents are stopped at a higher rate than their racial group accounts for in the overall neighborhood reported crime rate.
 On average, black residents are targeted for stops at a ~30% higher rate than their reported crime rate.
 Likewise, the stop and frisk rate is lower than the reported crime rate among whites across the majority of DC neighborhoods, with a reported crime rate 5% higher than the stop and frisk rate.
 The neighborhood clusters containing Cleveland Park, Chinatown, and Shaw have the greatest disproportionality between black and white residents.

 <a name="footnote-poisson-ref"></a>
 Turning again to modeling, we can add the demographic reported crime data to the crime and race model used previously.
 Instead of using overall neighborhood level reported crime data, this model incorporates reported crime levels by racial group.
 This work is built off the research conducted by [Gelman, Fagan and Kiss (2007)]("http://www.stat.columbia.edu/~gelman/research/published/frisk9.pdf") examining stop and frisks in New York City.
-It utilizes a Poisson regression, a variation on the linear regression used previously<sup>[7](#footnote-poisson)</sup>.
+It utilizes a Poisson regression, a variation on the linear regression used previously[⁷](#footnote-poisson).

 The other difference from the previous model is that we're predicting the ratio of stop and frisks per reported crime, rather than the number of stop and frisk incidents.
 This might seem like a significant change, but [it results in a situation that's almost identical mathematically](https://stats.stackexchange.com/q/11183): Using logarithm rules, we can split the ratio apart and treat crime as an additional linear term.
 This term "offsets" the model's constant term according to the crime level, and the regression can once again be expressed as a prediction of the number of stop and frisk incidents.

 The model parameters are shown below, and a plot of its output follows.

-<table align="center" style="text-align:center"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
+<table align="center" style="text-align:center; float:left; margin-left: 190px;"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>
 <tr><td style="text-align:left"></td><td>Stop and Frisk</td></tr>
 <tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left">Race: Black</td><td>1.363<sup>***</sup></td></tr>